skip to Main Content

 Finding a Job in London

-Getting a job based in the city before moving to London will make your relocation much smoother, with specific visas for those moving for work.
-If you have specific skills that are in demand in the city, this could help with the job finding process and therefore your visa application process.
+Getting a job that’s based in the city before moving to London will make your relocation much smoother, with specific visas for those moving for work.
+If you have specific skills that are in demand in the city, this could help with the job-finding process and, therefore, your visa application process.
 Wages tend to be higher in London, and it’s also been named a very attractive city to work in.

-Many of the country’s, and the world’s, biggest companies have headquarters or branches in London.
+Many of the country’s and the world’s biggest companies have headquarters or branches in London.
 The finance industry is booming in the UK capital, with positions for accounting, insurance, investments and more always in demand.
-Following the pandemic, there is also a surplus of roles in the retail, hospitality, and service industries, so there is bound to be an opportunity for finding a job in London.
+Following the pandemic, there is also a surplus of roles in the retail, hospitality, and service industries, so there is bound to be an opportunity to find a job in London.

 Driving Licence